lpgera/argus/README.md

 # Sensor data collection

-Sensor data collection (codenamed SDC2) is a sensor monitoring solution built with MariaDB, NodeJS and VueJS.
+Sensor data collection (codenamed SDC2) is a sensor monitoring solution built with MariaDB, NodeJS and React.

 ## Screenshots